Turing-Online-Safety-Codebase/cheap_learning/README.md

 ## 1. Installation<a name="1-installation">

 The package is written in Python (version: 3.8).
-We recommend that the installation is made inside a virtual environment and to do this, one can use either `conda` (recommended in order to control the Python version).
+We recommend that the installation is made inside a virtual environment and to do this, one can use `conda` (recommended in order to control the Python version).

 ### Using conda

 The tool `conda`, which comes bundled with Anaconda has the advantage that it lets us specify the version of Python that we want to use.
-Python>=3.10 is required.
+Python=3.8 is required.

 After locating in the local github folder, like `cd $PATH$` e.g. `Documents/Local_Github/cheap_learning`, a new environment can be created with